Braves lifer Snitker receives reward for 44-year investment - WHIZ News

 “His door is always open to talk to, but he doesn’t come in with rah-rah speeches and things like that,” Smith said.
 “He knows we’re pros inside that room, and we kind of police ourselves and show up every day to work and do our best to win the game that day.”

-Like Cox, Snitker also preaches positive, uplifting messages even after players don’t enjoy their best performances.
+Like Cox, Snitker also preaches positive, uplifting messages even after players don’t have their best performances.

 “We’re very fortunate to have him, and the way he treats us is phenomenal,” rookie right-hander Ian Anderson said.
 “He’ll shake your hand after every outing, good or bad, and that goes a long way.
 So you always look for it.”